SAP-samples/btp-s4hana-nocode-extension/README.md

 We will create a simple custom UI application using no-code tool **SAP AppGyver**, push the code to the HTML5 repository and show different options on how to expose this application - as a stand-alone or with the different SAP Launchpads environments.

-You can find this scenario as a mission in [SAP Discovery Center](https://discovery-center.cloud.sap/missiondetail/4024/4228/)

 ## Business Scenario